Frequently Asked Questions

 I tan really easily so I don’t need SPF 50+ do I?

 Wrong!
 A tan is basically your skin’s response to being injured or damaged from UV light.
 Your skin produces melanin (the pigment that colours or darkens your skin) when exposed to UV light in an effort to protect itself.
 Even when you have a tan, the UV light is still penetrating your skin and causing further damage.
-People with tanned skin are not immune to developing skin cancer.
+People with tanned or dark skin are not immune to developing skin cancer.

 Does sunscreen stain my clothes?